Professional Equine Operating Standards for The Equine End of Life Service Collectors

 9) At all times the person carrying out the collection will be sympathetic, compassionate and patient with the owner.

-10) Any concerns or complaints from either the collector or the customer should be immediately brought to our attention.
-Email in writing to email@example.com or telephone on (01335) 320030.
+10) Any concerns or complaints from either the collector or the customer should be immediately brought to our attention in writing on email@example.com or on (01335) 320030.
 There is the option for these calls to be recorded.